-“And what then?”
+WATSON: And what then?

-“You must leave that to me.
-I have already arranged what is to occur.
-There is only one point on which I must insist.
-You must not interfere, come what may.
-You understand?”
+HOLMES: You must leave that to me.
+I've already made my arrangements.
+There is only one point on which I must insist -- you must not interfere, come what may.
+You understand?

-“I am to be neutral?”
+WATSON: I'm to remain neutral?

-“To do nothing whatever.
-There will probably be some small unpleasantness.
-Do not join in it.
+HOLMES: Yes.
+There will be some small unpleasantness.
+Don't join in.
 It will end in my being conveyed into the house.
-Four or five minutes afterwards the sitting-room window will open.
-You are to station yourself close to that open window.”

-“Yes.”

-“You are to watch me, for I will be visible to you.”

-“Yes.”

-“And when I raise my hand—so—you will throw into the room what I give you to throw, and will, at the same time, raise the cry of fire.
-You quite follow me?”
+As soon as I am able to, I shall open one of the windows.
+You are to watch from outside.
+When I raise my hand, you will throw an object -- that I shall give you -- through the window and, at the same time, cry "Fire!"
+You follow me?

-“Entirely.”
+WATSON: Entirely.
+But what am I to throw?

+HOLMES: Oh, it's nothing very formidable.
+Here it is.

+WATSON: Huh.
+Looks like a great big cigar.
+What is it?

-“It is nothing very formidable,” he said, taking a long cigar-shaped roll from his pocket.
-“It is an ordinary plumber’s smoke-rocket, fitted with a cap at either end to make it self-lighting.
-Your task is confined to that.
-When you raise your cry of fire, it will be taken up by quite a number of people.
-You may then walk to the end of the street, and I will rejoin you in ten minutes.
-I hope that I have made myself clear?”
+HOLMES: An ordinary plumber's smoke-rocket, fitted with a cap at either end to make it self-lighting.
+Your task is confined to throwing it through the window.
+When you raise the cry of fire, it will be taken up by quite a number of people.
+You may then walk to the end of the street, and I'll rejoin you in ten minutes.
+I hope I've made myself clear.